Chapter 6 : Hermione's Window Seat

 Ron's face and shoulders fell in response.

-"Hermione, I'm so sorry."
-He said as he put a hand on her shoulder in an attempt to bring comfort.
+"Hermione, I'm so sorry," his voiced softened as he put a hand on her shoulder in an attempt to bring comfort.

 He stepped back, but still looked at her with sorrowful eyes... as he would always and forever care for her.

 "If you would so kindly, please leave me alone, Ron.
-I'd like this conversation to end now if you don't mind."
-She said with a sound of defeat.
+I'd like this conversation to end now if you don't mind," she told him with a sound of defeat.